 Approaching storm 300 meters past the turn off to Silver Peak.

 Great little water refill spot at km 26.1.

 After the turn off the trail gets really difficult from here.
 The trail climbs steeply 66 m then levels off on the North side of Silver Peak.

 North of Silver Peak.

-From here the trail is relatively flat until around little Mountain Lake.
+On the north side the trail is relatively flat until just before Little Mountain Lake.
 Then there are several very steep sections.
 From km 31 to km 34 the trail rises steeply 100 m then drops steeply 150 m only to climb again 130 m.

 Little Mountain Lake at km 32.5